ryan-roemer/sphinx-bootstrap-theme/README.rst

   theme, they will not show up in site or page menus.
 * Internally, "navbar.html" is the Sphinx template used for Bootstrap v3 and "navbar-2.html" is the template used for v2.
+* If you are unsure what to choose, choose Bootstrap **3**.
+If you experience some form of compatibility issues, then try and use Bootstrap 2.

 .. _`sub-menus`: http://stackoverflow.com/questions/18023493